Okayama University

 【General Education】

 In addition to education aimed at developing the general skills required of all students, the School of Agriculture provides essential introductory lectures to cultivate the “liberal arts ability” befitting a Bachelor degree in Agriculture.
-Specifically, alongside General Education Courses, lectures such as “Introduction to Comprehensive Agricultural Science,” “Introduction to Agriculture,” and “Japanese Agricultural Studies” are offered to help students understand the broad scope of agriculture and foster an agricultural mindset focused on addressing the diverse challenges necessary for achieving a sustainable society.
+Specifically, alongside General Education Courses, lectures such as “Introduction to Agricultural Science,” “Introduction to Agriculture,” and “Japanese Agricultural Studies” are offered to help students understand the broad scope of agriculture and foster an agricultural mindset focused on addressing the diverse challenges necessary for achieving a sustainable society.

 In addition to lectures, practical training courses are provided that offer real life experiences in agricultural production and collaboration.
 Also, experiential training that would be difficult to implement solely at this university are offered through the Chugoku-Shikoku credit transfer system, which includes exchanges with students from other universities.